Texas Voters Approve Historic Property Tax Relief Through Constitutional Amendments

 Updated Valuation Standards For Greater Consistency

-Legislators introduced updates to appraisal methodology that influence how commercial market values are calculated.
+Legislators introduced updates to appraisal methodology that affect how commercial market values are calculated.
 The goal is to promote more uniform treatment across property types, income categories, and geographic areas.
-While this does not automatically lower valuations, it can reduce unexpected swings and create a more stable assessment environment.
+While this does not automatically lower valuations, it can reduce unexpected swings and create a more stable assessment environment over time.

 Proactive Protesting Remains Crucial For Businesses